os-js/manual.os-js.org/src/v3/FAQ.md

 The best way is to create an issue on Github.
 Read [this issue](https://github.com/os-js/OS.js/issues/705) for more information.

-You can also contact me via methods listed above, but an issue is prefered.
+You can also contact me via methods listed above, but an issue is preferred.

 ## Q: How can I get started with development ?